lat-lon/deegree-workshop/README.md

 6. Reload the workspace to activate the changes!

-_**Attention:** As of deegree Version 3.4-RC3 the FeatureStore wizard may skip complex element types while generating the SQL DDL scripts and the deegree FeatureStore configuration file.
-For the GML application schema ProtectedSites (v.4.0) the element legalFoundationDocument is missing in the generated DDL and in the SQLFeatureStore configuration file (see issue [#742](https://github.com/deegree/deegree3/issues/742)).
+_**Attention:** As of deegree Version 3.4 the FeatureStore wizard is not fully functional.
 More information how to generate the mapping and SQL DDL files read further in paragraph [Supporting tools](#supporting-tools)._

 #### Service Address